aleho/gnome-shell-volume-mixer/README.md

 configuration of PulseAudio devices and output switches.
 It features a profile switcher to quickly switch between pinned profiles and devices.

-Middle mouse click on a slider mutes the selected stream.
+Middle mouse click on an indicator or a slider mutes the selected stream.

+Indicators and streams are also scrollable,

 <img src="/screenshot_1.png" alt="Outputs menu" width="40%"><img alt="Inputs menu" src="/screenshot_2.png" width="40%">